-2.7 Loading, Turning, And Clamping Logs
+3.7 Loading, Turning, And Clamping Logs

 CAUTION!
-Make sure the pivot rails, turning arm, clamp, and toe boards are below bed level before loading a log onto the bed.
+Make sure the clamps and toe boards are below bed level before loading a log onto the bed.
 Also, be sure the cutting head is moved far enough forward so the log does not hit it.